Australian Aboriginal cricket team in England in 1868: Tour

-The team arrived in London on 13 May 1868 and were met with a degree of fascination – that being the period of the evolutionary controversies following publication of Charles Darwin's The Origin of Species in 1859.
+Having played an exhibition match attended by Prince Alfred at the Albert Ground, the side departed Sydney aboard the Parramatta on 8 February 1868.
+Arriving in Gravesend on 13 May, they spent time recovering from the journey in Town Malling before travelling to London.
+They were met with a degree of fascination – being the period of the evolutionary controversies following publication of Charles Darwin's The Origin of Species in 1859.
 Reaction was mixed.
 The Times described the tourists as, "a travestie upon cricketing at Lord's", and, "the conquered natives of a convict colony."
 The Daily Telegraph said of Australia that, "nothing of interest comes from there except gold nuggets and black cricketers."

-The first match was played at The Oval on 25 May in London and attracted 20,000 spectators.
-Presumably many of these spectators attended out of curiosity, rather than merely to savour a cricket contest.
+The first match was played on 25–26 May at the Oval in London, attracting 20,000 spectators.
+Presumably many of the spectators attended out of curiosity, rather than merely to savour a cricket contest.
 The Times reported: "Their hair and beards are long and wiry, their skins vary in shades of blackness, and most of them have broadly expanded nostrils.
 Having been brought up in the bush to agricultural pursuits under European settlers, they are perfectly civilised and are quite familiar with the English language."

 The Daily Telegraph wrote: It is highly interesting and curious, to see mixed in a friendly game on the most historically Saxon part of our island, representatives of two races so far removed from each other as the modern Englishman and the Aboriginal Australian.
 Although several of them are native bushmen, and all are as black as night, these Indian fellows are to all intents and purposes, clothed and in their right minds.

-Altogether, the Aboriginal team played 47 matches throughout England over a period of six months, winning 14, losing 14 and drawing 19; a good result that surprised many at the time.
-Their skills were said to range from individuals who were exceptional athletes down to two or three other team members who hardly contributed at all.
+In total, the Aboriginal team played 47 matches throughout England over a period of six months, winning 14, losing 14 and drawing 19, a good result that surprised many at the time.
+Their skills were said to range from individuals who were exceptional athletes down to two or three team members who hardly contributed at all.
 The outstanding player was Johnny Mullagh.
 He scored 1,698 runs and took 245 wickets.
-An admired English fast bowler of the time, George Tarrant, bowled to Mullagh during a lunch interval and later said, "I have never bowled to a better batsman."
+George Tarrant, an admired English fast bowler of the time, bowled to Mullagh during a lunch interval and later said, "I have never bowled to a better batsman."

-In addition to playing cricket, the Aboriginal players frequently put on an exhibition of boomerang and spear throwing at the conclusion of a match.
+In addition to playing cricket, the Aboriginal players frequently put on exhibitions of boomerang and spear throwing at the conclusion of a match.
 Dick-a-Dick would also hold a narrow parrying shield and invite people to throw cricket balls at him, which he warded off with the shield.
-The Aboriginal team were narrowly beaten in a cricket-ball-throwing competition by an emerging English all-rounder of star quality, 20-year-old W. G. Grace, who threw 118 yards.
+The Aboriginal team were narrowly beaten in a cricket-ball-throwing competition by an emerging English all-rounder of star quality, the 20-year-old W. G. Grace, who threw 118 yards.

+On 16 October, members of Surrey County Cricket Club as well as the general public gathered in Canterbury Music Hall, London, where each of the touring cricketers was presented with a commemorative bat.